cogment/cogment-doc/docs/reference/python.md

 -   `user_id`: _str_ - Identifier for the user of this context.
 -   `cog_settings`: _module_ - Specs module associated with trials that will be run, observed or inquired (see [cog_settings generation](#compiling-the-spec-file-into-cog_settingspy)).
--   `asyncio_loop`: _asyncio.Loop instance_ - The asyncio loop into which the Context should operate.
+-   `asyncio_loop`: _asyncio.EventLoop instance_ - The Python asyncio loop into which the Context should operate.
 If `None`, the current loop will be used.
 -   `prometheus_registry`: _prometheus_client.core.CollectorRegistry instance_ - Prometheus registry that'll be used by the Cogment metrics in this context.
 Can be set to `None` to completely deactivate them.
 The default value is Prometheus' default global registry.
 -   `directory_endpoint`: _Endpoint instance_ - Grpc endpoint (i.e. starting with "grpc://") to access the directory.
 The directory will be used to inquire discovery endpoints, and to register the services for discovery.
 If no endpoint is provided, a check for the environment variable `COGMENT_DIRECTORY_ENDPOINT` will be made and if it exists, it will be used as the URL of a basic endpoint.
 -   `directory_auth_token`: _str_ - Authentication token for access to the directory.
 This token will be registered with the services, and must match registered tokens when inquiring the directory.
 If no token is provided, a check for the environment variable `COGMENT_DIRECTORY_AUTHENTICATION_TOKEN` will be made and if it exists, it will be used as the token.